Allegheny Front: Migratory bird flyway

-The Dolly Sods area
+Dolly Sods Wilderness

-In the Dolly Sods area of West Virginia, and southward toward Mount Porte Crayon, the Front is topped for more than 10 mi by a broad, nearly flat plateau with many wide areas of exposed bedrock along the edge of the escarpment's 2800 to 3200 ft drop to the North Fork River to the east, along the Front's base.
+In the Dolly Sods Wilderness of West Virginia, and southward toward Mount Porte Crayon, the front is topped for more than 10 mi by a broad, nearly flat plateau with many wide areas of exposed bedrock along the edge of the escarpment's 2800 to 3200 ft drop to the North Fork River to the east, along the front's base.
 Many of these windswept cliff-edge outcrops are sparsely vegetated, with occasional one-sided (flagged) red spruce (Picea rubens) trees, and open habitats dominated by various low-growing Appalachian and boreal plant species.

 Economic importance

 The long, steep, nearly continuous, often windswept escarpment of the Allegheny Front has both positive and negative effects on society and culture in the central Appalachians region.

 Challenge to transportation and communication

 Few roads or railroads cross the Allegheny Front, limiting transportation and communication between the regions to its east and west.
-Establishing passage of the Front was key to the development of the U.S. railroad network during the second half of the 19th century, thereby connecting the Midwest by rail with the Atlantic seaboard.
-The Pennsylvania Railroad built the Horseshoe Curve track section west of Altoona, so that freight trains could ascend and descend to or from the Allegheny Plateau to the west.
+Establishing passage of the front was key to the development of the U.S. railroad network during the second half of the 19th century, thereby connecting the Midwest by rail with the Atlantic seaboard.
+The Pennsylvania Railroad built the Horseshoe Curve track section west of Altoona, so that freight trains could ascend or descend to or from the Allegheny Plateau to the west.